haslab/HAAP/docker/ArtifactOverView.md

 ./plab
 ```

+Tournament history is preserved between executions; executing `plab` twice will result in two tournaments.
 The resulting page is generated at `_site/index.html`.

 Check the pre-generated result of this [plab](https://haslab.github.io/HAAP/examples/plab/site/index.html) example.